CosmoRocket/Notency/README.md

 ## Notency API

-The [Notency API](https://github.com/CosmoRocket/Notency-api/) is the Node.JS back-end for Notency which uses Express and Mongoose.
-It was created with test driven development in mind having 100% test coverage and using tools such as Flow and Jest.
+The [Notency API](https://github.com/CosmoRocket/Notency-api/) is the Node.JS back-end for Notency Front-end.
+Our back-end uses Express, Mongoose and other several open-source libraries.
+It was created with test driven development in mind while using tools such as Flow and Jest.
 It also uses the async/await syntax for all its routes and API calls.

 Notency API makes use of Twilio for sending text messages and Mailgun for sending e-mail messages.
-These APIs are the foundation of our Notification and Announcement features as two-way communication is the main goal of the App.
+These APIs are the foundation of our Notification and Announcement features and it completes the main essential of our app which is to have two-way communication with its customers.

 ## Setting up Notency API